-o When an OMNI interface sends a packet toward a final destination via an ANET peer, it sends without OAL encapsulation if the packet (including any outer-layer ANET encapsulations) is no larger than the underlying interface MTU for on-link ANET peers or the minimum ANET path MTU for peers separated by multiple IP hops.
-Otherwise, the OAL inserts an IPv6 header per [RFC2473] with source address set to the node's own OMNI Domain-Local Address (DLA) (see: Section 8) and destination set to the OMNI DLA of the ANET peer.
-The OAL then calculates and appends the trailing 32-bit CRC, then uses IPv6 fragmentation to break the packet into a minimum number of non-overlapping fragments where the largest fragment size (including both the OMNI and any outer-layer ANET encapsulations) is determined by the underlying interface MTU for on-link ANET peers or the minimum ANET path MTU for peers separated by multiple IP hops.
-The OAL then encapsulates the fragments in any ANET headers and sends them to the ANET peer, which reassembles before forwarding toward the final destination.

-o When an OMNI interface sends a packet toward a final destination via an INET interface, it sends packets (including any outer-layer INET encapsulations) no larger than the minimum INET path MTU without OAL encapsulation if the destination is reached via an INET address within the same OMNI link segment.
-Otherwise, the OAL inserts an IPv6 header per [RFC2473] with source address set to the node's OMNI DLA, destination set to the DLA of the next hop OMNI node toward the final destination and (if necessary) with a Segment Routing Header with the remaining Segment IDs on the path to the final destination.
-The OAL then calculates and appends the trailing 32-bit CRC, then uses IPv6 fragmentation to break the packet into a minimum number of non-overlapping fragments where the largest fragment size (including both the OMNI and outer-layer INET encapsulations) is the minimum INET path MTU, and the smallest fragment size is no smaller than 256 bytes (i.e., slightly less than half the minimum IPv4 path MTU).
+- o When an OMNI interface sends a packet toward a final destination via an ANET peer, it sends without OAL encapsulation if the packet (including any outer-layer ANET encapsulations) is no larger than the underlying interface MTU for on-link ANET peers or the minimum ANET path MTU for peers separated by multiple IP hops.
+Otherwise, the OAL inserts an IPv6 header per [RFC2473] with source address set to the node's own Mobile Network Prefix Unique-Local Address (MNP-ULA) (see: Section 8) and destination set to either the Administrative ULA (ADM-ULA) of the ANET peer or the MNP-ULA corresponding to the final destination (see below).
+The OAL then calculates and appends the trailing 32-bit CRC, then uses IPv6 fragmentation to break the packet into a minimum number of nonoverlapping fragments where the largest fragment size (including both the OMNI and any outer-layer ANET encapsulations) is determined by the underlying interface MTU for on-link ANET peers or the minimum ANET path MTU for peers separated by multiple IP hops, and the smallest fragment size is no smaller than 256 bytes.
+The OAL then encapsulates the fragments in any ANET headers and sends them to the ANET peer, which either reassembles before forwarding if the OAL destination is its own ADM-ULA or forwards the fragments toward the final destination without first reassembling otherwise. - o When an OMNI interface sends a packet toward a final destination via an INET interface, it sends packets (including any outer-layer INET encapsulations) no larger than the minimum INET path MTU without OAL encapsulation if the destination is reached via an INET address within the same OMNI link segment.
+Otherwise, the OAL inserts an IPv6 header per [RFC2473] with source address set to the node's ULA, destination set to the ULA of the next hop OMNI node toward the final destination and (if necessary) with an OMNI Routing Header (ORH) (see: [I-D.templin-intarea-6706bis]) with final segment addressing information.
+The OAL then calculates and appends the trailing 32-bit CRC, then uses IPv6 fragmentation to break the packet into a minimum number of non-overlapping fragments where the largest fragment size (including both the OMNI and outer-layer INET encapsulations) is the minimum INET path MTU, and the smallest fragment size is no smaller than 256 bytes.
 The OAL then encapsulates the fragments in any INET headers and sends them to the OMNI link neighbor, which reassembles before forwarding toward the final destination.